How to Sue a Home Warranty Company: Small Claims Court Guide

 The Small Claims Filing Process

 Step 1: Identify the Correct Legal Defendant Check your warranty contract for the company's full legal name.
-Then search your state's Secretary of State website to find the company's registered agent for service of process — the person legally authorized to accept court documents on the company's behalf.
+Then search your state's Secretary of State website to find the company's registered agent for service of process, the person legally authorized to accept court documents on the company's behalf.
 Filing against the wrong entity name can get your case dismissed.
+For example, "Choice Home Warranty" is operated by Home Warranty Administrator of Nevada, Inc., not the brand name on the contract.

 Step 2: Fill Out Court Forms Download forms from your local courthouse or court website.
 Most require: